Jensderond/Backgrounds/README.md

 #Backgrounds

+###First
+Create your account at [Unsplash](https://unsplash.com/join).

+When you have your account go to [the developers API documents](https://unsplash.com/developers) And click on 'your application' to create a new one.

-To make it work add a client ID in MainActivity.java on line 81:
+Now add your client ID in MainActivity.java on line 81:

 ```java
     private static final String CLIENT_ID = "?client_id=YOUR_CLIENT_TOKEN_HERE";
 ```

+And you're good to go!